May 8, 2025 | Read time 3 min

 Only 12% of companies have fully integrated their digital customer tools into operations.
 For the rest, broken pipelines mean context is lost, and customers are left repeating themselves.
 It’s no surprise that nearly 70% of people rank slow responses and repeated handoffs among their top service frustrations.

 To really deliver, voice AI needs to move beyond basic transcription.
 It must become truly conversational — tracking tone, understanding flow, responding to nuance, and escalating when it can’t help.
-This is where our approach to Flow makes the difference.

 Listening is the new differentiator